MSE2202/Lab1/docs/MX1508-assembly.md

 1. **Begin by putting on a pair of safety glasses.**

-2. Solder a 2-pin male header to the power pads (marked + and -).
-The header should be soldered to the bottom side of the PCB (facing downwards).
-Start with one pin, adjust straightness and solder the other pin.

-3. Solder a 4-pin male header to the control signal pads (marked IN1, IN2, IN3, and IN4).
-The header should be soldered to the bottom side of the PCB (facing downwards).
-Start with one pin, adjust straightness and solder the other 3 pins.
+2. Solder a 2-pin male header to the power pads (marked + and -) and a 4-pin male header to the control signal pads (marked IN1, IN2, IN3, and IN4).
+The headers should be soldered to the bottom side of the PCB (facing downwards).
+Start with one pin of each header, adjust straightness, and then solder the other pins.

-4. Solder a 4-pin male header to the motor pads (marked MOTOR-A and MOTOR-B).
+3. Solder a 4-pin male header to the motor pads (marked MOTOR-A and MOTOR-B).
 The header should be installed on the top of the PCB (facing upwards).
-Start with one pin, adjust straightness and solder the other 3 pins.
+Start with one pin, adjust straightness, and solder the other 3 pins.

 5. **Be sure to wash your hands after handling solder.**